StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation: Method

 A straightforward approach to state representation is to employ pretrained image encoders to process observations, using their output features as latent states.
 However, this strategy yields prohibitively large feature maps (e.g., 256$\times$1024), which contain significant redundant information and impose limitations on real-time execution and long-horizon planning in robotics.
 While using the single [CLS] token from the large feature maps substantially reduces dimensionality, this representation is often too coarse to facilitate effective and precise task execution.
-To address this trade-off, we draw inspiration from recent work~\citep{zhao2024moviedreamer} using Diffusion Autoencoders, which have successfully compressed keyframes into compact, expressive latents for video generation in VLMs, hinting at their capability as world models.
-We adopt a similar strategy and fine-tune a Diffusion Autoencoder specifically for robotic settings, which successfully compresses the observation into a compact latent state of as few as two 1024-dimensional tokens.
+To resolve this trade-off between dimensionality and representational fidelity, we employ a Diffusion Autoencoder.
+We fine-tune this architecture specifically for robotic settings, enabling it to act as a powerful state compressor.
+This approach successfully compresses the high-dimensional observation into a highly compact latent state of as few as two 1024-dimensional tokens, capturing essential information while remaining computationally efficient.

 To this end, as illustrated in Figure~\ref{fig:teaser}, the encoder of our Diffusion Autoencoder, denoted as $\mathcal E$, consists of a pretrained DINOv2 model~\citep{oquab2023dinov2} serving as a frozen feature extractor, which is followed by a transformer-based compressor, to map the input observations into a sequence of compact token representations.
 The decoder $\mathcal D$, is a Diffusion Transformer (DiT)~\citep{peebles2023scalable} conditioned on these tokens to reconstruct the original image observations.
 Our implementation is built upon the Stable Diffusion 3, where only the transformer-based compressor and the DiT decoder are trained.
 The DINOv2 encoder remains frozen throughout the training process.
 We employ the same Flow Matching~\citep{albergo2022building,liu2022flow,lipman2022flow} objective used in base model training to optimize the model, which minimizes the loss between the velocity predicted by $\mathcal D$ and the target velocity $u$: